Big companies donate a smaller percentage of their income than regular people

 That’s based on findings from a Chronicle of Philanthropy survey of the 300 largest companies on the Fortune 500 list.
 Out of 300 businesses surveyed, 63 volunteered data about their corporate giving habits over the last two years.
 All told, the companies that responded typically give about 1% of their pretax profit to charity.
 It’s not an apples-to-apples comparison, but most Americans who give, typically give between 2% and 3% of their income to nonprofits, according to the National Center for Charitable Statistics.

-While there isn’t a direct coordination between people’s own behavior and their expectations for companies, it’s pretty obvious that most shoppers seek out goods and services from places they believe reflect their values.
+While there isn’t a direct correlation between people’s own behavior and their expectations for companies, it’s pretty obvious that most shoppers seek out goods and services from places they believe reflect their values.
 As the Chronicle reports, Curt Weeden, the head of a Georgetown University program that works to boost corporate support for nonprofits, thinks companies should be willing to at least match the 2% trend among the general public.

-It’s in incremental change that could have a huge impact.
+Such an incremental change could make a big difference.
 Charitable giving in the U.S. reached $410 billion last year, primarily on the strength of individuals donating more.
 Still, corporations accounted for about 5% of that based on Giving USA’s analysis.
 It’s a sign that companies can obviously do more, and that their gifts have a huge impact in the overall pool of contributions.

 The key is to plan ahead so that money is “strategically planned and administered,” Weeden tells the Chronicle.
 Among companies surveyed, giving back to the community ranked as the top priority, followed by primary and secondary education.
 After that, the most common cause work areas included higher education, the arts, and the environment, respectively.